solacecommunity/spring-cloud-stream-request-reply/README.md

   - `MessageHeaderDestinationParser`- extended interface for parsing the destination from an incoming message's MessageHeaders
 - `MessageReplyToParser` - root interface for parsing the reply destination from an incoming message
   - `MessageHeaderReplyToParser` - extended interface for parsing the reply destination from an incoming message's MessageHeaders
+- `MessageTotalRepliesParser` - root interface for parsing the total replies for from an incoming multi response message
+  - `MessageHeaderTotalRepliesParser` - extended interface for parsing the total replies from an incoming multi response message's MessageHeaders